Differentiable stratified groupoids and a de Rham theorem for inertia spaces: Fundamentals

 \begin{proposition} If $\sfG$ and $\sfH$ are Morita equivalent open topological groupoids, then the orbit spaces $|\sfG|$ and $|\sfH|$ are homeomorphic.
 Moreover, if $\sfG$ and $\sfH$ are Morita equivalent differentiable groupoids such that $|\sfG|$ and $|\sfH|$ admit the structure of differentiable spaces and the quotient maps are differentiable, then $|\sfG|$ and $|\sfH|$ are isomorphic as differentiable spaces. \end{proposition} \begin{proof} Because the orbit spaces $|\sfG[Y]|$ and $|\sfH[Y]|$ are clearly homeomorphic, it is sufficient to show that $|\sfG|$ is homeomorphic to $|\sfG[Y]|$.
 To see this, define the map $\sfG[Y]_0 \to \sfG_0$ by $(\obj{y}, \obj{x}) \mapsto \obj{x}$.
 Given an arrow $\arr{g}\in\sfG_1$ from $\obj{x}$ to $\obj{x}^\prime$, there exists, by the surjectivity of $f$, a $\obj{y}^\prime$ such that $f(\obj{y}^\prime) = \obj{x}^\prime$ and hence an arrow $(\obj{y}, \obj{y}^\prime, \arr{g})$ from $(\obj{y}, \obj{x})$ to $(\obj{y}^\prime, \obj{x}^\prime)$.
 Conversely, if $(\obj{y}, \obj{y}^\prime, \arr{g})$ is an arrow from $(\obj{y}, \obj{x})$ to $(\obj{y}^\prime, \obj{x}^\prime)$, then $\arr{g}$ is by definition an arrow from $\obj{x}$ to $\obj{x}^\prime$.
 Hence $(\obj{y},\obj{x}) \mapsto \obj{x}$ maps orbits to orbits.
 In the differentiable case, this map is obviously differentiable, so that if the quotient map $\sfG_0 \to |\sfG|$ is differentiable, then its composition with $(\obj{y},\obj{x}) \mapsto \obj{x}$ is also differentiable. \end{proof}

 For Lie groupoids, the notion of Morita equivalence is often defined in terms of morphisms called \emph{weak equivalences}.
 We introduce a similar notion as follows.

-\begin{definition} A morphism $f\co\sfG\to\sfH$ of differentiable stratified groupoids is called a \emph{weak equivalence} if it is essentially surjective and fully faithful, i.e. if the following two conditions are satisfied. \begin{enumerate} \item[{\rm (ES)}] The map $t\circ\operatorname{pr}_1\co \sfH_1\fgtimes{s}{f_0}\sfG_0 \to \sfH_0$ is a stratified surjective submersion. \item[{\rm (FF)}] The arrow space $\sfG_1$ is a fibered product via the diagram
+\begin{definition} A morphism $f\co\sfG\to\sfH$ of differentiable stratified groupoids is called a \emph{weak equivalence} if it is essentially surjective and fully faithful, i.e. if the following two conditions are satisfied. \begin{enumerate} \item[{\rm (ES)}] (Essential Surjectivity) The map $t\circ\operatorname{pr}_1\co \sfH_1\fgtimes{s}{f_0}\sfG_0 \to \sfH_0$ is a stratified surjective submersion. \item[{\rm (FF)}] (Full Faithfulness) The arrow space $\sfG_1$ is a fibered product via the diagram

 \end{enumerate} \end{definition}